-INTERIOR DESIGNER The interior designer is an individual qualified by education, experience and examination to enhance the function and quality of interior spaces, for the purpose of improving the quality of life, increasing productivity, and protecting the health, safety and welfare of the public.
+INTERIOR DESIGNER The interior designer is qualified by education, experience and examination to enhance the function and quality of interior spaces, for the purpose of improving the quality of life, increasing productivity, and protecting the health, safety and welfare of the public.
 (See Appendix A.)

-INTERN MEMBER is a member qualified by education and who is in the process of logging professional experience with the aim of qualifying to become a Registered Member of the Association.
+INTERN MEMBER is a member who is in the process of logging professional experience with the aim of qualifying to become a Registered Member of the Association.